harrisonwsmith/model_proposal/ModelProposalTemplate.md

 **_Interaction Topology_**

-In the first round, agents will only interact with their own grid cell or 'plot'.
-They will decide when to sow based on a baseline start time for the monsoon season, and will harvest their crops when the growing season is over.
-In subsequent rounds, agents will use their memory to inform a prediction of when the monsoon season will occur, and will sow their crops accordingly.
-In the first iteration of this model, there will be no interaction between agents.
+In the first round, agents will only interact with their own grid cell or 'plot' and their environment.
+They will decide whether or not to irrigate their crops based on the start time for the monsoon season and their access to irrigation, and their yields will be the result of if they had to delay their monsoon crop.
+In the first iteration of this model, there will be no interaction between agents, but social dynamics may be incorporated in later iterations.

 **_Action Sequence_**

 In a given turn...

 The environment will:
-1. Set evaporation rates as a function of current temperature
-2. Test probability of rain, if True then rain on all cells

-Each cell will:
-1. Change the amount of water in each cell based on evaporation rate and drainage rate
+1. Set cells up with one farmer in each cell
-2. Grow crops if there is enough water, the cell is sown, and it is during growing season (within 50 days of sow date)

 Each agent will:
-1. Sow crops if not sown yet and store the sow date
-2. Record total yield and then set yield to zero if date = (sow date) + 50
+1. Decide to irrigate during monsoon season or not based on access to irrigation
+2. Record number of instances of irrigation and record yield